jwarning/test-timer/README.md

 # Test Timer

-:warning: (Currently still a work in progress)
+:warning: Currently a work in progress.

 A simple test timer application written in Windows Forms.